melmanm/melmanm.github.io/_posts/2023-01-28-article1-progressive-profiling-with-azure-b2c.md

 ## The concept of Progressive Profiling
 Imagine user is singing-up for gym website.
-User is asked to fill standard sign-up form including email and name.
+User is asked to fill in standard sign-up form, including email and username.
 Gym website added personalized training offer recently.
 In result, during sign-up process, user is additionally asked about favorite exercises, training preferences, age, calories eaten per day, health condition and past training record.
-At this point user would probably resign from signing-in.
-The main reason could be user doesn’t trust the website yet so to share such detailed information.
+At this point most of potential customers would probably resign from signing-up.
+The main reason is they don't trust the website yet, to share such detailed information.

-Progressive profiling is a way to ask these questions gradually as trust to website increases and personalization benefits are observed by user.
+Progressive profiling is a way to ask these questions gradually, as trust to the website (and company) increases and user observes benefits of personalization.
 Let's assume user signs-up to the website with minimum information required.
-After several visits on the website, during log-in process, user is informed about personalized training offer and asked to choose favorite exercise from the list.
-This question can be not answered, however after few visits on the website and maybe on the gym itself, there is a better chance this information will be provided.
+After several visits during sign-in process, user is informed about personalized training offer and asked to choose favorite exercise from the list.
+This question can be not answered, however after few visits on the website and maybe on the gym itself, there is a better chance this information will be shared.
 As users observe benefits form personalization, they become more eager to share their preferences.

 ## Progressive Profiling implementation using Azure AD B2C
 Azure AD B2C allows to incorporate progressive profiling into sign-in process.
 It is possible to customize sign-in process and extend it with gathering and processing additional user’s input.
 ![Azure AD B2C login 1](/assets/img/article1/azure-b2c-progressive-profiling-diagram-1.png)
 ![Azure AD B2C login 2](/assets/img/article1/azure-b2c-progressive-profiling-diagram-2.png)

 Provided information can be stored in Azure AD B2C tenant and served within id_token.
-Having preferences as a part of user identity enables personalization of application services.
-OAuth 2.0 OpenId token can be extended with progressive profiling information as follows:
+Having preferences as a part of user identity enables application to personalize data it provides.

+*id_token* token can be extended with progressive profiling information as follows:
 ![Azure AD B2C login 2](/assets/img/article1/azure-b2c-open-id-token.jpg)

 Azure AD B2C provides two ways of configuring identity related flows.